-Draft Regulatory Impact Analysis Determination
+Final Regulatory Impact Determination

-TCEQ reviewed the proposed rulemaking in consideration of the regulatory analysis of major environmental rules required by Texas Government Code (TGC), §2001.0225, and determined that the rulemaking is not subject to TGC, §2001.0225(a) because it does not meet the definition of a "Major environmental rule" as defined in TGC, §2001.0225(g)(3).
+TCEQ reviewed the amended rules in consideration of the regulatory analysis of major environmental rules required by Texas Government Code (TGC), §2001.0225, and determined that the rulemaking is not subject to TGC, §2001.0225(a) because it does not meet the definition of a "Major environmental rule" as defined in TGC, §2001.0225(g)(3).
 The following is a summary of that review.